jaeyk/comp_thinking_social_science/README.md

 Instructor: [Jae Yeon Kim](https://jaeyk.github.io/): jaeyeonkim@berkeley.edu

-## PS239T is coming
+## PS239T 2.0 is coming

-- I will be teaching PS239T again in Spring 2021 and am developing the next version of the course.
+- I will be teaching PS239T again in Spring 2021 and am developing the next version of the course (PS239T 2.0).
 The tentative course structure is outlined below.

 ### Dashboard